MrHiteshKumar/xenonStack/README.md

 Login Page :

-Form Setup: The login form includes input fields for email and password.
+The login form includes input fields for email and password.
 Users enter their credentials and submit the form to trigger validation and authentication logic.

 Authentication :

 ![Authentication](https://github.com/user-attachments/assets/aedeaafe-aac1-47f0-a149-0375312bda43)

+Zod for Validation :

+Zod is used to define a schema that enforces rules on the form inputs.
+For example, the email must be a valid email address, and the password should meet certain criteria (like minimum length, or specific characters).

+Submission :

+Once the form passes validation, the login data (email and password) can be sent to an API or authentication service for processing.

+You can also handle other actions like redirecting users to a Home page on successful login.